6br/goem/README.md

 * verbose(v bool): if it is true, graphs might be output in pic/ and show the result implicit.
 * meanshift(m float64): you have to try to search the suitable parameters to avoid getting localized solution.
+* directory(d string): where to save plotted images of EM-algorithm iteration.

 Use the following command if you want to know more details of flags.